argoflow/argoflow-gcp/README.md

 ### Ingress and Certificate

 By default the Istio Ingress Gateway is setup to use a LoadBalancer and to redirect HTTP traffic to HTTPS.
-Manifests for MetalLB are provided to make it easier for users to use a LoadBalancer Service.
-Edit the [configmap.yaml](./distribution/metallb/configmap.yaml) and set a range of IP addresses MetalLB can use under `data.config.address-pools.addresses`.
-This must be in the same subnet as your cluster nodes.

 If you do not wish to use a LoadBalancer, change the `spec.type` in [gateway-service.yaml](./distribution/istio/gateway-service.yaml) to `NodePort`.